soyinkas1/PP0002_heart-diesease-project_Classification/README.md

 ## Deployment
 ### Flask Web App
 - The Flask web framework was used to share the web application for use.
 A simple web app with a form to collect data points and return the prediction was developed.
+This web app has the capability to email the prediction results to the email address provided and also store the prediction data and result in a database.
 ### Azure Deployment
 Deployment to Azure App Service was done using Github action for CI/CD

 Use the link below to access the web app:

-### AWS Elastic Beanstalk Deployment
-Deploy to AWS Elastic Beanstalk:

 ## Update Workflows